SpandanM110/github-and-document-ai-analyzer/Readme.md

       if (!content) {
         return NextResponse.json({
           error: 'Failed to extract readable text from PDF.
-This PDF might be:\n• Image-based (scanned document)\n• Password protected\n• Corrupted or using unsupported encoding\n• Contains only graphics/charts\n\nPlease try:\n• Converting to text format first\n• Using OCR software if it\'s a scanned document\n• Ensuring the PDF has selectable text\n\nNote: For best results, configure JINA_API_KEY in your environment variables.'
+This PDF might be:\n• Image-based (scanned document)\n• Password protected\n• Corrupted or using unsupported encoding\n• Contains only graphics/charts\n\nPlease try:\n• Converting to text format first\n• Using OCR software if it\'s a scanned document\n• Ensuring the PDF has selectable text'
         }, { status: 400 })
       }